smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - Fonda Lee, read 27 times

 **TOTAL**: 945 total authors read, with 288 unique.
+176 authors were used only once for this square.

 ### 16. Book Club or Readalong Book